adithyadaine/F1-Race-Winner-Prediction-Model/README.md

 ## Future Improvements

-*   Incorporate weather forecasts as features.
 *   Add more sophisticated time-series features or use models designed for sequences (e.g., LSTMs, though likely overkill here).
 *   Experiment with Gradient Boosting models (XGBoost, LightGBM).
 *   Implement proper model evaluation and hyperparameter tuning.
 *   Develop better strategies for handling new drivers (e.g., using average rookie stats, embeddings).
-*   Weight recent data more heavily in training or feature calculation.
 *   Build a simple interface (e.g., Streamlit) for easier interaction.

 ## Attribution